 Good football team, great beaches, delightful tapas, and dreamy architecture.
 There's just nothing bad about Barcelona, the Mediterranean seaside captial of Spain's Cataluyna region.
 Here are a few can't-miss attractions to put on your itinerary.

-Your Barcelona trip isn't complete without a visit to this unfinished church (named a minor basilica by Pope Benedict XVI in 2010), dreamt up by Catalan architect Antoni Gaudí.
+Your Barcelona trip isn't complete without a visit to the Sagrada Familia (named a minor basilica by Pope Benedict XVI in 2010), dreamt up by Catalan architect Antoni Gaudí.

 Heading north from Plaça Cataluyna, Passeig de Gracia is the richest street in the city.
 Look up as you walk -- you won't want to miss the architecture along this road.